-Jessica Owers is an award-winning Australian writer.
-In 2011, and to great acclaim, she published Peter Pan: The Forgotten Story of Phar Lap’s Successor, which earned the Bill Whittaker Award for Best Australian Racing Book.
-In 2013 she was again the recipient of this industry award with the release of Shannon.
+Jessica Owers is an award-winning Australian author and journalist.
+In 2011, and to great acclaim, she published her debut work of non-fiction, Peter Pan: The Forgotten Story of Phar Lap’s Successor, which earned the Bill Whittaker Award for Best Australian Racing Book.
+In 2013 she was a co-recipient of the award with the release of her second book, Shannon, and in October 2025 she released her long-awaited third book, Magic Millions: The Rise, Fall and Extraordinary Rise of an Iconic Australian Company.
+Like her previous two books, Magic Millions is a shortlisted finalist for the 2026 Bill Whitaker Award.

 published work

 Jessica’s work has been both award-winning and extensively published in specialist industry fields.
-From human interest features to biographies and daily news, she has written across many fields.
-She has interviewed the likes of Hedley Thomas, Jason Scott, Dr Aman Ashaab, Katie Page and Gerry Harvey, John Singleton, Lee Freedman, Joseph O’Brien, Daniel MacPherson, and so on.
+From rural and ag news to human interest features, biographies and racing news, she has written across many fields.
+She has interviewed the likes of Hedley Thomas, Jason Scott, Dr Aman Ashaab, Katie Page and Gerry Harvey, John Singleton, Lee Freedman, Joseph O’Brien, Daniel MacPherson, and many more.
 Click the button to read some of Jessica’s vast portfolio of printed and online work.

 about jessica

 Jessica was born in Cork and emigrated to Australia when less than a year old.
 From then until the age of 10, she grew up in Sydney with a typical Aussie childhood spent at the beach and camping.
 She then relocated back to Ireland where she completed high school before moving to Scotland for five years.
 At the University of Stirling she completed a combined honours BSc.
 Environmental Science & Media across four years.
 Thereafter, she returned to Sydney.
 Jessica worked in subediting and staff-writer roles before going freelance.
-In 2011 she published the first of her three books, and her career has since been carved out of contract and freelance work for some of the leading industry mastheads in various Australian industries.
+In 2011 she published the first of her three books, and her career has since been carved out of contract and freelance work for some of the leading industry mastheads in Australian racing.
+Today she is a rural journalist with The Land, one of thelongest-running print mastheads in New South Wales.
 All of this has been juggled with full-time motherhood.
-Julien was born in 2013 and Charlotte followed in 2016.
+Julien was born in 2013 and Charlotte in 2016.

 books

-Despite a consistent career in journalism, Jessica is best known for her books, and the era-biographies of both Peter Pan and Shannon, and then Magic Millions in 2025, stand as the monuments of her professional life.
-Peter Pan was published in 2011 after six years of research, and it was an exciting new title for Penguin Random House, which threw support behind this new female voice in horse racing.
-Peter Pan was award-winning and it’s still earning royalties to this day.
+Despite a consistent career in journalism, Jessica is best known for her books, and the era-biographies of both Peter Pan and Shannon, and then Magic Millions in 2025,stand as the monuments of her professional life.
+Peter Pan was published in 2011 after six years of research, and it was an exciting new title for Random House, which threw its support behind this new female voice in horse racing.
+Peter Pan was award-winning and is still earning royalties to this day.
 The first print run, which featured beautifully coloured plates, is increasingly hard to come by, so much so that Singleton Public Library won’t allow its copy to be loaned out.

-In October 2025, Jess released her third book with Penguin Random House, Magic Millions, the story of the Gold Coast thoroughbred auction house.
+In October 2025, Jess released her third book with Penguin Random House.
+Magic Millions is the incredible, almost jaw-dropping story of the Gold Coast thoroughbred auction house.